bradleymarques/Rover/README.txt

 DESIGN
 The main logic of the module is in Rover.location function.
-This function accepts the command list as three arguments, corresponding to the command list's line: dimensions, position, movement.
-This allows to easily call the function from tests.
+This function accepts the command list as three arguments, corresponding to the command list's lines: dimensions, position, movement.
+These argumeents allow easy testing.
 The inputs for Rover.py can be specified in two ways:
 1. Inputs could be read from input.txt file in the working directory.
 An example input.txt is provided.
 2. Inputs can be specified as runtime arguments: each line of the command list corresponds to one runtime argument.
 The example command list above should be specified as "8 8" "1 2 E" "MMLMRMMRRMML".